mabur/carma/docs/README.md

 since the C standard library is so bare bone.

-Carma follows the ideas of [Generic Programming](https://en.wikipedia.org/wiki/Generic_programming#Stepanov%E2%80%93Musser_and_other_generic_programming_paradigms) and [Structural Typing](https://en.wikipedia.org/wiki/Structural_type_system) and does not define any concrete array structs on its own.
+Carma follows the ideas of [Generic Programming](https://en.wikipedia.org/wiki/Generic_programming#Stepanov%E2%80%93Musser_and_other_generic_programming_paradigms) and [Structural Typing](https://en.wikipedia.org/wiki/Structural_type_system) and does not define concrete array structs on its own.
-Instead, the library consists of macros that work on any user defined structs, as long as they follow certain conventions for the member variables.
+Instead, the library consists of macros that work on user defined structs, as long as they follow certain conventions for the member variables.

 ## Example

 CARMA provides macros like: `FOR_EACH`, `ERASE_IF`,
-`CONCAT`, `CLEAR`, that can be aplied to user-defined array structs like this:
+`CONCAT`, `CLEAR`, that can be aplied to user defined array structs like this:

 ```clike
 #include <carma/carma.h>